JGCompTech/JavaUltimateTools/CLASSDESCRIPTION.md

 - RAM (Total Installed Ram Size)
 - Storage (System Drive Total Size, System Drive Free Space)

-# ComputerInfo
-This class is an instantiated class that contains all the info in the OSInfo and HWInfo classes.
-It extends the HWInfo.Storage class to contain all reconized drives not just the system drive.

 # SecurityTools
 The SecurityTools class contains methods surrounding hashing and encryption.
 This includes the following:
 - createSecureRandom() - Secure Random Number Generator